 Associate Recovery Coach

 I’m Lainey and I am an Associate Recovery Coach.
-In July of 2022 I completed five days of intensive in-person Recovery Training through Still Here Recovery Coach Training.
+In July of 2022 I completed an intensive in-person training through Still Here Recovery Coach Training.
 I am currently completing two Master’s programs: one is an MA in Counselling with completion in Spring/2024 and the other is an MSc in Mental Health and Substance Use with completion in Fall/2023.
 I have been in recovery since June of 2019.

 I’ve enjoyed integrating my academic or theoretical learnings into practical applications, particularly in my social and recovery life.
 These skills and my lived experience work to help me in assisting others to achieve change by drawing upon their own intrinsic motivations for change, from a helpful, non-judgmental, and authentic frame of practice.